Did non-tribal CM, anti-incumbency sink the BJP in Jharkhand?

 Jharkhand: Will the non-tribal consolidation gamble work for the BJP

 Some of the major national issues were not part of the narrative in Jharkhand.
-For instance the issues such as Ayodhya or Article 370 did not strike a chord with the voter, thus making it an extremely local election.
+For instance, the issues such as Ayodhya or Article 370 did not strike a chord with the voter, thus making it an extremely local election.

 For the BJP, the result was largely dependant on whether the non-tribal votes had consolidated or not.